Our Income Protection Plus policies include a Profit Share scheme that aims to accumulate a lump sum for payment once

 We will send you an Annual Bonus statement each year to keep you updated on the performance of your Profit Share Account.

-You can take the full Profit Share Account amount when you leave the society or after you reach 65.
+You can take the full Profit Share amount when your policy matures.

 Take a look at our recent figures to see how we've shared our success with our members.